-Multiple teens shot during house party, deputies say
+14-year-old dead after being shot at a house party, deputies say

 "It was a very chaotic scene," Baker said.

 Authorities discovered a 14-year-old who was shot in the torso.
-The teen was immediately taken to Wellstone Kennestone Hospital with serious injuries.
+The teen was immediately taken to Wellstone Kennestone Hospital where he later died.

+Resident Kaden Evans who lives just a few houses down from where it happened told 11 Alive he heard several rounds of gunshots and then saw people everywhere.

+“People were losing their car keys trying to run to get to their cars.
+People were running through the woods, houses, our back yard," explained Evans.

 A 19-year-old showed up to Northside Cherokee with a gunshot wound to his hand and an elbow.
 He was treated and released.